morgulbrut/rgb_led/README.md

 rgb_led
 =======

-Just a simple piece of python to controll an RGB LED on a Beaglebone Black.
+Just a simple piece of python to controll a RGB LED on a Beaglebone Black.
 Adafuit lib required